The Working Dead: The Posthumous Career of Kurt Vonnegut

 1. RT @Kurt_Vonnegut

 Vonnegut's a Twitter star.
-The @Kurt_Vonnegut Twitter account (not verified, natch) tweets the late writer's quotes and has 169,666 followers and counting.
+The @Kurt_Vonnegut Twitter account (not verified, natch) tweets the late writer’s quotes and has more than 220,000 followers.
 Meanwhile, he only follows @TheMarkTwain.
-(The two writers probably would’ve followed each other in real life, if they’d had the chance.
+(The two writers probably would have followed each other in real life, if they’d had the chance.
 Their work is frequently compared.
 Vonnegut called Twain an “American saint” and even named his first son after him.)
-Like any major celebrity, Vonnegut also has a few other Twitter accounts dedicated to him, including @Zombie_Vonnegut.
-If you think Vonnegut’s funny in 140 characters, you should read one of his books.

 2. Check Out the Vonnegut Library

-Vonnegut said, "The America I love still exists at the front desks of our public libraries."
+Vonnegut said, “The America I love still exists at the front desks of our public libraries.”
 In fall 2010, his hometown of Indianapolis opened the Vonnegut Memorial Library in his honor.
-The building is part library, part museum and showcases a replica of Vonnegut's writing studio and some of those famous rejection letters he talked about.
-Writer Corey Michael Dalton recently lived, worked, and slept in the front window for "Locked Up with Vonnegut," part of Banned Books Week.
+The building is part library, part museum and showcases a replica of Vonnegut’s writing studio and some of those famous rejection letters he talked about.
 Guests can type messages on the late writer’s typewriter, which are then tweeted from the Twitter account @kurtstypewriter.

 4. Digital Luddite